Chicago/food-inspections-evaluation/README.md

 -----------------------------
 In an effort to reduce the public’s exposure to foodborne illness the [City of Chicago](https://github.com/Chicago) partnered with Allstate’s Quantitative Research & Analytics department to develop a predictive model to help prioritize the city's food inspection staff.
 This Github project is a complete working evaluation of the model including the data that was used in the model, the code that was used to produce the statistical results, the evaluation of the validity of the results, and documentation of our methodology.

 The model evaluation calculates individualized risk scores for more than ten thousand Chicagoland food establishments using publically available data, most of which is updated nightly on [Chicago’s data portal](https://data.cityofchicago.org/).
-The sole exception is infortmation about the inspectors.
+The sole exception is information about the inspectors.

 The evaluation compares two months of Chicago’s Department of Public Health inspections to an alternative data driven approach based on the model.
 The two month evaluation period is a completely out of sample evaluation based on a model created using test and training data sets from prior time periods.